-Sponsors, minor hockey committee:

-- Hamlet of Kugaaruk

-- Koomiut Co-op; and

-- Kitikmeot Inuit Association.
+Sponsors, minor hockey committee; Hamlet of Kugaaruk, Koomiut Co-op, and Kitikmeot Inuit Association.

-The Taloyoak youth, in which 53 youth also participated in the Friendship Tournament, and I want to thank to thank:
+The Taloyoak youth, in which 53 youth also participated in the friendship tournament, and I want to thank volunteers who were:

 - Sandra Alookee;

 - Sam Alookee;

 - Mona Totalik;

 - Pameok Pauloosie; and

 - Candace Pauloosie.